Orchard Restaurant

 1 day prior: 50% of total amount

-Day of activity: 100% of total amount
+Day of using: 100% of total amount

 What should I bring?